 Do the printers print in color?

 Yes.
-Most of our medical models are printed in full-color, sandstone-like material.
 As requested, some models are printed in UV-cured resin materials with a transparent shell in the form of the internal organ.
 There are some color abilities with those materials but they are limited.